JasperBlase13/JasperBlase13/README.md

 - 👋 Hi, I’m Jasper Dominic Blase!
 - 👀 I’m interested in Software and IT Concepts
-- 🌱 I’m currently learning Web Development and improving programming skills
+- 🌱 I’m currently learning Web Development and improving my programming skills
-- 💞️ I’m looking to collaborate on aspiring software developers like me.
 - 📫 How to reach me ...

 <!---